kagg-design/woof-by-category/readme.txt

 == Changelog ==

+= 3.1.0 =
+* Tested with WordPress 6.2.
+* Tested with WooCommerce 8.6.
+* The minimum required WordPress version is now 5.0

-= 3.0.1 =
+* = 3.0.1 =
 * Dropped support for PHP 5.6.
-Minimum required PHP version is now 7.0.
+The minimum required PHP version is now 7.0.
 * Tested with WordPress 6.3.
 * Tested with WooCommerce 7.9.